 “Amy..”, he tried to hold her but she pushed him away.

 “No. You never, you’ve never called me BEAUTIFUL!”, it was her turn to shout now.
-“You say it about every third girl you see!
-You tell me about how you find Sheila attractive, and Jane weirdly cute, and Anne, oh, you can’t stop going on about her eyes, but what about me?
+“You say it about every second girl you see!
+You tell me about how you find Sheila attractive, and Jane weirdly cute, and Anne, oh, you can’t stop going on about her ass, but what about me?
 I get that I’m not conventionally pretty, I get that.
 And I’m not asking you to lie and say that I am, but at least have the courtesy to not tell me how every other girl in the world, other than me is beautiful, while I’m just smart!
 And I don’t need you to tell me I’m smart, I know I am!
 Every second person tells me I am!”

 Steve was stunned, he didn’t know what to say.
 He tried putting his arms around her again but she just pushed him away again.